theolivenbaum/resin/README.md

 If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces, e.g. `Sir.VectorSpace.GraphBuilder` and `PathFinder`.
 If you use `MathNet.Numerics` your vectors are already fully compatible.

-## Write, map, materialize and page
+## Write, map, materialize, sort and page

 __Write data flow__: documents that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object is of type "primitive", string, or bit array, e.g. unnested JSON documents, are persisted to disk and fields are turned into term vectors through tokenization, each vector positioned in a graph (see "Balancing"), each referencing one or more documents, each appended to a file on disk as part of a segment in a column index that will, by the full powers of what is .Net parallelism, be scanned during mapping of queries that target this column.